 Encourage clients to rate you on Google.
 ClinicSense Google Review Booster can do that for you.
 Getting rated by more people helps get you ranked higher on Google.
 A higher ranking and the consequent search discoverability helps you land more clients googling massage therapists in your area.
 You can also use local SEO strategies to show up in more searches.

 A good advertising campaign can bring you a lot of business.
 Online advertising is the best bet because it’s both much cheaper and less intrusive than ads on traditional media.

-Word of mouth remains the most reliable form of marketing.
-People will trust recommendations from family and friends far more than any ad.
-That means turning your customers into brand ambassadors.
-The easiest way is just asking them to refer you to their friends and relatives.
-You can offer customers a range of incentives to bring in their friends.
+Word of mouth remains the most reliable form of marketing for massage therapists.
+People trust recommendations from family and friends (and even strangers on the internet) far more than any ad.
+So, turn your customers into brand ambassadors.

 No amount of marketing can sustain poor business practices.
-Continuously attracting clients and building loyalty as a massage therapist will rely entirely on your ability to consistently provide an excellent service.
+Continuously attracting new massage clients and building customer loyalty relies entirely on your ability to consistently provide an excellent service.
 Satisfied clients will keep returning and urge their friends to come along as well.
-The unsatisfied ones will do the exact opposite: stay away and poison their friends against you.
+The unsatisfied ones will go someplace else.